-The cryptographic module operates under Android 12.
-The module runs on a GPC running one of the operating systems specified in Table 1.
-Each approved operating system manages processes and threads in a logically separated manner.
+The module runs on a System-on-a-Chip (SoC) running the operating systems specified in Table 1.
+Each approved OS manages processes and threads in a logically separated manner.
 The module's user is considered the owner of the calling application that instantiates the module.

-9. Cryptographic Algorithms & Key Management
+9. Cryptographic Algorithms and Key Management